-Financial assets designated at fair value consist of equity and debt securities that are managed and evaluated on a fair value basis in accordance with a documented risk management and investment strategy.
+Financial assets designated at fair value consisted of equity and debt securities that were managed and evaluated on a fair value basis in accordance with a documented risk management and investment strategy.
+They were carried at fair value.
+Their subsequent measurement before 1 September 2018 was the same as that from 1 September 2018 (note 2(d)(ii)).